-Located in the state of Alabama, Montgomery is a big city with a population of 201,717 inhabitants.
-Montgomery is known to be an ethnically diverse city.
-The two most common races are White (35%) and Black or African American (59%).
+Montgomery is a highly populated city located in the state of Alabama.
+The city has a population of 201,717 people.
+Individuals of White (35%) and Black or African American (59%) backgrounds make up a significant portion of the population of the city.
 If you are not a fan of long commutes, you will enjoy living in Montgomery.
 With average one way commute time of only 19 minutes, getting to and from work is a breeze compared to the national average of 26 minutes.

-Without the right tools, relocating to any new town can be very stressful and challenging.
+Without the right tools, moving to any new area can be very stressful and challenging.
 Living in Montgomery, Alabama could be a fulfilling experience for anyone who puts in the effort to do the research required.
+When searching for a new neighborhood, several key items should be considered.
+Safety is paramount, ensuring a secure environment for you and your family.
+Proximity to workplaces or schools reduces commuting time and enhances convenience.
+Access to amenities like parks, grocery stores and healthcare facilities contributes to a comfortable lifestyle.
+Reliable public transportation options promote easy mobility.
+A strong sense of community fosters social connections and a welcoming atmosphere.
 The best areas in Montgomery and in surrounding cities are easier to find when you are able to make informed decisions.
-Using data from crime, weather, education, employment, housing, you will see a detailed breakdown of the most important information as well as comparisons to the Alabama and national averages.
+Using data from amenities, health & safety, education, housing, you will see a detailed breakdown of the most important information as well as comparisons to the Alabama and national averages.

-With a livability score of 62 out of 100, Montgomery is ranked #21,083 in the United States and #326 in Alabama.
-Based on the grades for each individual category, Montgomery has received high marks for amenities (A+) and cost of living (B+).
-There is at least one category that does not have great scores in Montgomery.
-The following was graded with a concerning score: crime (F), education (F), employment (D) and housing (F).
+With a livability score of 63 out of 100, Montgomery is ranked #14,224 in the United States and #134 in Alabama.
+There are seven total categories that form the livability score.
+Montgomery ranks well for cost of living (A+) and housing (B+).
+There is at least one category that did not score well in Montgomery.
+The following was graded with a concerning score: amenities (D-), crime (F) and employment (D).

 |Workers who carpool||9.4%||8.8%||9.3%|